muleina/AnomalyCD/README.md

 The HCAL front-end electronics consist of components responsible for sensing and digitizing optical signals of the collision particles.
 The front-end electronics are divided into sectors of readout boxes (RBXes) that house and provide voltage, backplane communications, and cooling to the data acquisition electronics.

-Results are in the paper and will be added to the git soon!
+The results are in the paper and will be added to the GitHub soon!

 ## EasyVista Monitoring Public Data set ([Git Source](https://github.com/ckassaad/EasyRCA))